vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

-The rest needs to be taken care of by developers, by doing transition uploads for library SONAME changes, updating build dependencies, etc. The remaining files will list all the packages which still need the package in question.
+The rest needs to be taken care of by developers, by doing transition uploads for library SONAME changes, updating build dependencies, etc. The remaining files will list all the packages that still need the package in question.

-Please refrain from removing NBS kernel packages for old {term}`ABIs <ABI>` until `debian-installer` and the seeds have been updated, otherwise daily builds of alternate and server CDs will be made uninstallable.
+Don't remove NBS kernel packages for old {term}`ABIs <ABI>` until `debian-installer` and the seeds have been updated, otherwise daily builds of alternate and server CDs will be made uninstallable.
 ```